 11. Think of your goals for when your hair grows back...

-Maybe you want to ask a girl out, be more social.
+Maybe you want to start dating or to be more social.
 Whatever it is keep that in mind.

 "Less stress pull less"